Automating PEP 8 Style Checks with Git Pre-commit Hooks

 ls .git/hooks

-To read Git Manual about githooks, run:
+To read the Git manual about githooks, run:

 man githooks